-Professional practices-such as law and medical practices-can be particularly challenging to handle in a divorce.
-Although their value is often considered community property subject to division, as a practical matter, a professional practice usually cannot be divided.
-Part ownership cannot given to a spouse who is not licensed to practice in that area.
-What then?
-Much depends on how your practice (or your spouse’s practice) is organized and your specific situation.
+During divorce, the professional practice will be subject to division.
+Because part ownership cannot be given to a spouse who is not licensed to practice in that field, issues of division largely depend on how the practice is structured and the professional spouse’s ownership role.
 As with other businesses, there are basic structural differences between traditional partnerships and entities such as PLLCs, which are now widely used among professionals.